flutter/website/flutter-for-android.md

 restores it.

 If you are in doubt, then always remember this rule: If a widget changes (the user interacts with it, for example) it’s stateful.
+However, if a child is reacting to change, the containing parent can still be a Stateless widget if the parent doesn't react to change.

 Let's take a look at how you would use a StatelessWidget.
 A common StatelessWidget is a Text widget.
 If you look at the implementation of the Text